 Your Dalmatian Coast Biking trip looks pretty spectacular, but I understand it’s not flat.
 How difficult is the biking on this trip?
 Are e-bikes available?

 This is a moderate to challenging trip plain and simple—there’s no avoiding all those hills!
 However, we tend to do more of our biking earlier in the day to avoid the afternoon heat.
-As with all of our European trips, e-bikes are available.

 I know the trip involves time aboard a ship.
 What are the waters like?
 And more to the point, will I get sea sick?